pmlmodelling/pylag/README.md

 PyLag was created with the aim to make available a particle tracking model that is a) fast to run, b) easy to use, c) extensible and d) flexible.
 The model is written in a mixture of [Python](http://www.python.org) and [Cython](http://www.cython.org).

+## How to cite

+Uncles, R. J., Clark, J. R., Bedington, M., Torres, R. 2020.
+“On sediment dispersal in the Whitsand Bay Marine Conservation Zone: Neighbor to a closed dredge-spoil disposal site” in Marine Protected Areas: Evidence, Policy and Practise, ed Robert Clark and John Humphreys (Elsevier Inc.).

 ## Getting started

 For end users, the easiest way to install *PyLag* is using *Conda*.
 This will install *PyLag* and all its dependencies into a clean environment and make it available to use.
 Developers who wish to work with the source code directly should clone a copy of *PyLag's* source code and install it manually.
 Both use cases are described below.